ArthurGC/column-card-component/README.md

 ### What I learned

 Declare variables and work with them is easy in SASS.
-Besides, you do not need `css:root` to declare or use them.
+Besides, you do not need `:root` to declare or use them.

 ```css
 // Variables